Sarah Williams (Labyrinth): Coming of age and personal agency

 The subtext of Labyrinth is understood by critics as Sarah's coming of age into womanhood, including her sexual awakening represented by the Goblin King.
 The A.V.
 Club's Tasha Robinson described the film as "a surprisingly frank exploration of the war between [Sarah]'s sexuality and her innocent childhood daydreams."
-Sarah's relationship with her friends — characters from her imagination based on her childhood toys — demonstrates that "You don't have to give up your fantasies because you grow up; they're part of you all your life," Jim Henson said.
-Meanwhile, Sarah's encounters with the Goblin King show her that escaping permanently into a fantasy would mean ceding control over her own life, wrote Yahoo!'s Gwynne Watkins.
-Jonah Dietz of West Texas A&M University wrote that Sarah's action to summon the Goblin King, a character from her favourite story into which she inserts herself as his love interest, "basically makes [Labyrinth] a story about dangerous fan-fiction".
+Scholar Casey Reiland wrote that the character's naiveté is represented in her outfits of a white shirt and a white dress, a colour "symbolic of purity and innocence."
 The scene in which Sarah dreams of dancing with Jareth at a masquerade ball has been identified as a wish-fulfillment scenario of Sarah's "Cinderella fantasy".
 Several commentators have noted a parallel between Sarah's relationship to Jareth and that of Sarah's actress mother to her co-star love interest (also depicted as Bowie), author James Gracey observing, "Sarah finds that she too is tempted to make the same choice [as her mother] and abandon her family for a fantastical romance".
 Although Sarah initially desires freedom from her babysitting responsibilities, she comes to realise what Jareth offers her "isn't power and freedom, but isolation and selfishness," wrote Hodder & Stoughton editor Anne Perry.
+Sarah's encounters with the Goblin King show her that escaping permanently into a fantasy would mean ceding control over her own life, wrote Yahoo!'s Gwynne Watkins.
+Jonah Dietz of West Texas A&M University wrote that Sarah's action to summon the Goblin King, a character from her favourite story into which she inserts herself as his love interest, "basically makes [Labyrinth] a story about dangerous fan-fiction".